-Incomplete grades can be given only with the approval of the Provost in consultation with faculty members.
+Incomplete grades should only be considered under extraordinary circumstances and with the pre-approval of the Dean of Academic Affairs, in consultation with the faculty member.
 An Incomplete will appear on a student's permanent transcript indicating late completion of the course.
 Once the work has been completed and a grade has been issued by the faculty member, the Incomplete will be changed to a permanent letter grade.
 Students receiving Incomplete grades are required to complete all work by the end of the following semester; if the work is not completed, the Incomplete will be changed to an F automatically.